History of the Pediatric Pharmacy Association

 PPAG partnered with Publications International to publish Guidelines for Children’s Prescription Drugs.
 This publication provided accurate information for families related to medication use.
 Later that year, PPAG lead the movement to avoid the use of drug name abbreviations (eight years before the Joint Commission).

 PPAG severed ties with its management group and named Henry “Hank” Wedemeyer as Executive Director.
-As Executive Director Hank continued to grow the organization and organized very successful Annual Meetings in Kiawah Island, SC, Vancouver, BC Canada, San Antonio, TX, St. Louis, MO, and St. Petersburg, FL.
+As Executive Director Hank continued to grow the organization and organized our Annual Meetings in Kiawah Island, SC, Vancouver, BC Canada, San Antonio, TX, St. Louis, MO, and St. Petersburg, FL.

 PPAG launched its first website and PediNet, an electronic bulletin board dedicated to improving communication among the pediatric pharmacy community.